kube/vscode-42header/README.md

 ## Issues

-To report a bug or ask for a feature, please open a [Github issue](https://github.com/kube/vscode-42header/issues).
+In case of a bug, or missing feature, please create a [Github Pull Request](https://github.com/kube/vscode-42header/pulls).

 ## License